Slumber Journeys

 SLEEP AS A SERVICE

+From hotel rooms to mobile apps, the demand for good sleep is influencing brands to provide sleep as a service for those on the move.
 Hotels are redefining the wake-up call with the rise of the sleep concierge, with humans and digital tools stepping in to lull guests to sleep.
 Recommondation: Partner with leading sleep experts to develop programming and one-toone coaching sessions to help burned-out travellers heal.

 EXAMPLES | SLEEP SANCTUARIES